 Have no fear, there are around 4 BILLION regular internet users.
 And your blog doesn’t actually need THAT many people to make it worth it.
 To be exact, the traffic numbers of a blog is only an indication of it’s profitability, but it’s not a very accurate one for small to medium sized blogs.
 Because not every reader is worth the same.
 1,000 loyal readers that buy your merch or use your links are worth so much more than 10,000 casual readers that don’t go through with any monetising action on your site.

 However I will say this.
-Although you can start a blog on anything.
-ANYTHING. and you can still make a living off it.
-You need to be aware of the ways you can monetise it, because not all methods will work for every blog.
+Although you can start a blog on anything. and I mean ANYTHING, and still make a living off it.
+You need to be aware of the ways you can monetise, because not all methods will work for every blog.

 But a loyal readership will most likely respect and trust the blogger’s opinions enough to buy what they recommend, which makes affiliate marketing perfect.
 Or even buy what they are selling, such as merch.
 A ton of small blogs survive off selling merch to their loyal readers and this would only work if the blog has a very strong consistent brand.
 It wouldn’t work for a blog that covers too many topics, or has too many guest posts.
 The brand becomes too diluted for anyone wanting to buy a wristband, phone case or the likes with your blog name on it.

-But there' always a way to monetise, you just need to know which way is best suited for your blog.
-Otherwise, starting a blog is ALWAYS the right time.
+But there’ always a way to monetise, you just need to know which way is best suited for your blog niche.

 Other resources you should check out: